traitecoevo/Revolve/doc/models.md

 * @dieckmann_origin_1999 --  Evolution under competition for a limiting resource
 * @leimar_limiting_2013 --  Evolution of continuous traits with different competition kernels
 * @dandrea_revising_2013 --  Evolution of seed size under fecundity-tolerance trade-off

-### 2D
+* @scheffer_self-organized_2006 -- Evolution under competition for a limiting resource
+* @leimar_limiting_2013 -- Limiting similarity, species packing, and the shape of competition kernels;

+also some multi-dimensional models (two or more traits evolving):

-* @dieckmann_origin_1999 --  Evolution under competition for a limiting resource and assortative mating
+* @dieckmann_origin_1999 --  Evolution under competition for a limiting resource with assortative mating
-- @ito_new_2007 -- Mulit-trait evolution with disruptive and directional selection
+- @ito_new_2007 -- Multi-trait evolution with disruptive and directional selection.

+Throughout all of what follows, we assume that a fitness function can be specified, giving the long-term rate of increase for a rare mutant in a resident community.
+Specifying this function implies two key assumptions.

+1. Population sizes are sufficiently large and well mixed.
+The effect of this assumption is to remove stochastic elements from the population dynamics, which approach their deterministic limits in large populations.
+2. The external (abitoic) environment is constant.

+When stochastic population dynamics are of interest a finite size individual-based simulation model will be required.

 # Definitions

 Consider a community of $N$ species potentially differing from one another in $K$ quantitative traits.
 Let:

 - $N$ be the number of species
 - $K$ be the number of quantitative traits